 Another helpful SEO feature of your blog is that it’s a great platform for link building.
 Both internal and external links provide information to search engines on the content of your site.
 Using your blog to build links within your site (internal links) can help drive visitors to other pages they might find helpful while also providing structural information about your site to search engines.
 Your blog also gives other sites potential reason to link to your website (external links), lending it additional online credibility.
 If other reputable sites build links that point to yours, search engines take notice and assume your site is also reputable.
 (If, on the other hand, several spammy sites are linking to yours, search engines will notice this, too, and assume your site is likewise spammy.)

 With all of these benefits blogging can offer your business, why aren’t you doing it yet?
 If you’re like many business owners, the answer has to do with time.
 If you’d love to publish a regular blog that shows off your skills and attracts visitors to your site but you just don’t have the time or available staff to do it, we can help.
 Blue Frog Marketing provides complete inbound marketing services as well as à la carte services such as content writing, editing, and SEO.
 We can produce and manage your entire blog under your expert guidance to ensure it fits your brand, or our editors can take your rough drafts and polish them into professional-grade articles.

-Blue Frog Marketing has offices in Des Moines, Iowa, Denver, Colorado, and Huron, Ohio and serves customers from coast to coast.
+Blue Frog Marketing has offices in Des Moines, Iowa, and Huron, Ohio and serves customers from coast to coast.
 Click the link below for a consultation, and we’ll discuss how we can best help your business succeed.